Enhance Your Brewing Process with Our Advanced Yeast Monitoring System

 Pinpoint accuracy combined with measurement versatility

 The SKF TKRT 10 is a fast and accurate tachometer utilizing laser or contact to measure rotational and linear speeds.
-Equipped with a laser and a range of contact adapters, it is a versatile instrument and suits many different applications

 • Wide speed measurement range: up to 99 999 r/min for laser measurement and 20 000 r/min using contact adapters